 Lophophora Williamsii Cactus | Peyote Cactus

-Lophophora williamsii cactus seeds fresh from our nursery.
+Lophophora williamsii fresh from our nursery.
 Also known as peyote, Lophophora williamsii is a rare spineless cactus native to Northern Mexico and South Texas.
 Its stem is glaucous green, dull bluish or greyish green, very succulent, globular, top-shaped, or somewhat flattened up to 6 cm tall, 12 cm diameter, with a woolly top; The subterranean portion of the stem, which is as wide as the aerial portion, extends several cm below the surface of the ground and transitions smoothly into a large taproot which may extend over 25 cm below ground level.

 Most young plants have 5 ribs, while older specimens can grow up to 13 ribs.
 They usually grow solitary, but can also grow caespitose.
 They maintain a large subterranean taproot which acts as a water reservoir during the dry season.
 Once mature they regularly display beautiful pink flowers throughout the summer months.
 However, Lophophora is a slow growing cactus it can take a decade to reach flowering age.